About This Blog

 NOTE: Despite the rantings of some statists who don’t yet get the picture, NOTHING on this website is a conspiracy “theory”.
-Everything written about within is based on federal, state, or local boards, commissions and the documents, rules and laws resulting from them, that affect you directly.
-Agenda 21 is recorded in the National Register and the US government has adopted its goals.
+Everything written about within, is based on federal, state, or local boards and commissions, and the documents, rules and laws resulting from those boards and commissions, that affect you directly.
+Agenda 21/Agenda2030 is recorded in the National Register and the US government has indeed handed its implementation over to the US State Dept which has adopted its goals.

 The page has moved or been taken down, but can be seen here: Global Goals

 Sustainable Development Goals